-2. Suspension from transportation - If a student does not conduct themself properly on a bus, the bus driver/bus monitor is required to bring such misconduct to the supervisor of transportation or the building principal's attention.
-Students who become a serious disciplinary problem may have their riding privileges suspended by the building principal, director of curriculum and instruction and the superintendent.
-In such cases, the student's parent will become responsible for seeing that their child gets to and from school safely.
+2. Suspension From Transportation - If a student does not conduct themself properly on a bus, the bus driver/bus monitor is required to bring such misconduct to the supervisor of transportation or the principal's attention.
+Students who become a serious disciplinary problem may have their riding privileges suspended by the principal, executive director of curriculum and instruction and the superintendent.
+In such cases, the student's parent/caregiver will become responsible for seeing that their student gets to and from school safely.